Italy: The Dolomites

 Included Meals: Breakfast

-After an included breakfast this morning, a short walk leads you to the boat launch for complimentary transportation via water taxi to Venice’s Marco Polo Airport based on your departure time.
-Please remember that you are moving your luggage this morning, so pack light!
+After an included breakfast this morning, complimentary transportation is provided to Venice’s Marco Polo Airport based on your departure time.

 Included Meals: Breakfast